Updated: Jun 23

-Are you noticing tension in your neck, back, head?
+Are you noticing tension in your neck, back, or head?

-Have you noticed a change in appetite, sleep?
+Have you noticed a change in appetite, or sleep?

-Have you noticed an increase of emotional reactions in the workplace?
+Have you noticed an increase in emotional reactions in the workplace?

-You may find my blog a useful short read to remind yourself "You are not broken"
+You may find my blog a worthwhile short read to remind yourself "You are not broken"

 It is vital to take responsibility for your wellbeing but your employer has a duty of care so have that conversation to tell them how you would like them to support you.

 Asking for help can be difficult.
 For many employees, there is a fear of reprisal or being treated differently.
-Concerns that the organisation may put a capability procedure in place or the stigma that is attached to those who have mental health issues.
+There may be concerns that the organisation may put a capability procedure in place, or there is a fear of the stigma that is attached to those who have mental health issues.

-If you can identify the cause this may help you to identify potential solutions that you can take to your line manager.
-Consider underload of work, overload is an obvious cause but underload can often have the same impact.
+If you can identify the root cause or mismatch, this may help you to identify potential solutions that you can take to your line manager.

 How assertive is your behaviour when you have these conversations?
 Are you managing the difficult conversations with your line manager or colleagues or are you holding on to the thoughts or feelings you are experiencing in a more passive way?
-Communicating what you think, feel and want to happen can help you to manage the situation and prevent the feelings of frustration.
+Communicating what you think, feel and want to happen can help you manage the situation and prevent frustration.

 If overwhelm of workload is part of the issue then consider whether or not saying ‘no’ is an option, or even ‘not now’.
 Manage the expectations of the people who have allocated work to you.
 Assess your ability to manage your time.
 Are you managing your time in the most effective way?
 Are you working hard or working smart?